 # Working 18 hours to less than 30 hours per week will be defined as part-time post.

-If the employer involves performance of outsourced services of government departments/statutory bodies and the concerned tender contracts contain mandatory terms on employment conditions (such as wage rate and working hours) of non-skilled workers, the employer must observe such terms when job seekers are placed into these positions.
+If the employer involves performance of outsourced services of government departments/statutory or public bodies and the concerned tender contracts contain mandatory terms on employment conditions (such as wage rate and working hours) of non-skilled workers, the employer must observe such terms when job seekers are placed into these positions.
 LD may request the employer to submit relevant documents for verification.

 The concerned full-time or part-time long-term job vacancy should be registered with LD ("Vacancy Order Form").